anoop3495/STL/SolidPrinciples/README.md

 via the Abstraction Interface so that the changes modified in high level and low level functionalities does not affect each other.

 For Eg:
-1.DIP principle could be used while implementing the concept of Abstraction.
+1. DIP principle could be used while implementing the concept of Abstraction.